Wild Lives Forest School

 We are approved Therapeutic Forest Practitioners, mental health first aiders and we are trained in safeguarding, food safety and data protection.
 We have spent our careers working with children and families and have a wealth of experience in primary school teaching and play work.
 We follow the Forest School ethos and principles for good practice (see https://www.forestschoolassociation.org/what-is-forest-school/) and love nurturing the innate drive to play, learn and connect to the natural world.

-We are supported by our wonderful assistant, Zoe, who is a mum of three and a qualified primary school teacher.
+We are supported by our wonderful assistant, Zoe, who is trainee forest school leader, mum of three and a qualified primary school teacher.
 Before becoming a teacher Zoe spent five seasons working as an instructor at summer camps and outdoor education centres in both the UK and abroad.
 Zoe loves to observe children gaining self-confidence in the outdoors and believes every child should have the opportunity to benefit from these experiences.

 Bracken runs our bushcraft sessions and home-education groups.
 An experienced bushcrafter and forest school leader, he spent his childhood outdoors, growing up in South Africa and was mostly home educated himself.
 His passion is to teach and inspire people to gain the skills, abilities and confidence to be happy, healthy and live purposefully in a sustainable and human way.
 Check out his website: www.brackenoutdoors.com

 All of our team hold appropriate forest school/teaching qualifications, public liability insurance, enhanced DBS disclosures and level 3 first aid qualifications.